Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 -  This synthetic data feeds into the **Azure SQL**, that will be used in the rest of the solution flow.

--  The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular reource type given the inputs received.
+-  The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular resource type given the inputs received.

 -  **Azure SQL Database** is used to store the optimization results received from the **Azure Batch** service.
 These results are then consumed in the **Power BI** dashboard.